Patient Blood Management

 Fever reactions

 There is a one in 100 chance of developing fever after a blood transfusion.
-This is more common in previously transfused or pregnant patients.
+This is more common in patients who have been transfused previously and in pregnant patients.
 The reaction is generally not severe and is easily treated.

-Patients with a history of severe fever reactions should inform their physician prior to treatment.
+Patients with a history of severe fever reactions should inform their physician before treatment.

 Hemolytic reactions